IDEMSInternational/parenttext-pipeline/README.md

 ## Running pipeline
 ```
-The script pipeline.py contains the full process to produce RapidPro flows from the google sheets

-The script can be run from the command line with `python pipeline.py`
+The file pipelines.py contains the general functions that can be used to run the pipeline

 ```